AdaCore/spark2014/docs/ug/usage_scenarios.rst

-Because errors in a program make portability particularly challenging (see :ref:`Portability of Programs With Errors`), it is important to ensure that a program is error-free for portability. |GNATprove|'s analysis can help by ensuring that the program if free from broad kinds of errors:
+Because errors in a program make portability particularly challenging (see :ref:`Portability of Programs With Errors`), it is important to ensure that a program is error-free for portability. |GNATprove|'s analysis can help by ensuring that the |SPARK| parts of a program are free from broad kinds of
+errors:

 * all possible reads of uninitialized data